solita/solitaslides/README.md

 -   There is currently no great way to export html to powerpoint
 -   Programming your slides might not be suitable for everyone
--   Creating new templates is somewhat time consuming
+-   Creating new templates is somewhat time consuming (but worth it and fun!)

 ### Example